AI compute market signals and learning

 last-checked

 When a reviewer most recently confirmed the source page is still valid and the row still matches it.
 For official-public-retail-prices rows, this is set automatically on each retail-API run.
+It is shown on each provider profile and in the data export as the last-verified timestamp.

 30-day cap